Diet and Weight Loss Eases Menopause

 You can feel the painful cramps in a number of different places, such as in your lower tummy, across the front of your hips, in your lower back, and even in your buttocks or down your legs.

 Most women experience some cramping as a part of their menstrual cycle.
 It doesn't happen to all women, and most have only some discomfort or minor to moderate pain.
 This abdominal pain can begin weeks before menstrual bleeding or midway through the cycle when ovulation takes place.
 Once menstruation ceases and menopause begins, a woman should no longer experience the cramping.
 Menstrual pain after menopause can be caused by medication side effects or various reproductive conditions.

 Avoid certain foods that can aggravate menstrual cramps:

 The body uses a fat called arachidic acid to produce series-2 prostaglandins, which cause muscle and uterine contractions.
 Foods containing this fat include meat, poultry, shellfish, eggs, dairy products, and saturated fats.

 Women who tend to be bloated before menstruation feel better if they decrease the sodium in their diet, as sodium causes fluid retention.

-Pain relievers, heat therapy and dietary changes may help soothe your menopausal discomforts.
+Pain relievers, heat therapy, and dietary changes may help soothe menopausal discomforts.

 Menopause and the symptoms associated with it can severely disrupt your quality of life.

-A wonderful natural formula to help you live a longer, healthier life is Women’s Natural Balance (click here to view),a safe, and effective daily supplement that contains many of the top ingredients.
-This specially blended formula contains many safe azsand all natural substances that include black cohosh, soy isoflavones, red clover, Mexican yams and red raspberry extract.
+Women's Natural Balance is a wonderful natural formula to help you live a longer, healthier life.
+It is a safe and effective daily supplement with many top ingredients.
+This specially blended formula contains black cohosh, soy isoflavones, red clover, Mexican yams, and red raspberry extract.